Naval gunfire support: 21st century

-During the Battle of Sirte in the Second Libyan Civil War, the destroyer USS Carney conducted shore bombardments of ISIS positions as part of Operation Odyssey Lightning.

 United States

 Naval gunfire is still used for many of its traditional purposes.
-In the United States Marine Corps, artillery units have several Naval Gunfire Liaison Officers (NGLO, pronounced "no-glow") in each battalion to maintain close contact with the Navy for amphibious operations.
+In the Marine Corps, artillery units have several naval gunfire liaison officers (NGLO, pronounced "no-glow") in each battalion to maintain close contact with the Navy for amphibious operations.
 The NGLO is responsible for the Shore Fire Control Party and works in the Fire Control Center with other liaison officers to coordinate naval gunfire with close air support, mortars, and howitzers.
 The NGLO joins the others in the planning of fire missions in support of the Marine Infantry Regiment.

-Additionally, the United States Marine Corps maintains three active (1st, 2nd, & 5th) and three reserve (3rd, 4th & 6th) ANGLICO units.
+The Marine Corps maintains three active (1st, 2nd, & 5th) and three reserve (3rd, 4th & 6th) Air Naval Gunfire Liaison Company (ANGLICO) units.
 ANGLICO members are temporarily assigned to combat units of the United States and foreign nations that lack inherent fire support capability, such as naval gunfire.
 The ships equipped with the large caliber guns of the early and middle of the 20th century have all been decommissioned.
 The last American battleship, USS Missouri, was decommissioned in 31 March 1992, which left no naval guns larger than 5 in in service on any active warship in the United States Navy until the introduction of the Zumwalt class with the 155 mm (6.1 inch) Advanced Gun System (however these larger guns are functionally inoperable because no ammunition was purchased for them).
 The aircraft carrier and sea to land missile have been used instead.
 The remaining naval artillery typically has more advanced targeting systems than the older large-caliber artillery.

 Within the U.S. there was a long debate over the role naval gunfire support should play in warfare.
-This took on a greater sense of urgency with the removal of the last two battleships from the NVR.
+This took on a greater sense of urgency with the removal of the last two battleships from the Naval Vessel Register.